jxskiss/gopkg/forceexport/README.md

 This package is a fork of https://github.com/alangpierce/go-forceexport.

-As you might expect, this library is unsafe and fragile and probably shouldn't be used in production, it it mainly for testing purpose.
+As you might expect, this package is unsafe and fragile and probably shouldn't be used in production, it it mainly for testing purpose.